FairTradeWorker/i-cannot-help-with-t/PRD.md

   - Section gaps: gap-8 between major sections, gap-4 for related items
   - Grid layouts: gap-6 for feature cards, gap-3 for data tables
   - Page margins: max-w-6xl mx-auto with px-4 for responsive edge spacing
+  - Border radius: --radius: 0.375rem (reduced from 1rem for more professional appearance)

 - **Mobile**:
   - Stack all grid layouts to single column on <768px